ghubb00/ghubb001.github.io/_posts/2019-10-10-On Namespaces.md

 </p>

 <p>
->“A name space functions in the same way that a company division might function -- inside a name space you include all functions appropriate for fulfilling a certain goal.”
+>A name space functions in the same way that a company division might function -- inside a name space you include all functions appropriate for fulfilling a certain goal.
 </p>

 <p>